The Pause Between Rains

 Dorsal Vagal (Immobilisation)Associated with shutdown, conservation, and disconnection.
 In extreme cases, produces freeze responses, dissociation, or collapse.
 Can also support healthy rest and sleep when accessed from a place of safety.

 Note.
-Adapted from ‘The Polyvagal Theory: Neurophysiological Foundations of Emotions, Attachment, Communication, and Self-Regulation’ by S. W. Porges, 2011, W. W. Norton & Company.
+Adapted from ‘The Polyvagal Theory: Neurophysiological Foundations of Emotions, Attachment, Communication, and finding our own calm’ by S. W. Porges, 2011, W. W. Norton & Company.

 The poolside environment communicated safety through multiple channels.
-The shelter of the cabana, the visible boundaries of the space, the absence of threat-relevant stimuli, and the gentle, predictable quality of environmental changes all signalled to my nervous system that it could remain in the ventral vagal state.
+The shelter of the cabana, the visible boundaries of the space, the absence of threat-relevant stimuli, and the gentle, predictable quality of environmental changes all signalled to my nervous system that it could remain in a state of genuine safety and connection.
 This physiological settling enabled the quality of presence I experienced, the capacity to remain simultaneously relaxed and attentive, open yet focused.
 Porges emphasizes that felt safety, rather than actual safety alone, determines which autonomic state predominates.
 The poolside setting provided both objective safety (shelter, containment, predictability) and subjective safety cues (soft sounds, visual beauty, environmental coherence), creating conditions wherein my nervous system could downregulate defensive responses and support contemplative engagement.

-The cooling sensation of post-rain air carried particular meaning within this situated context.
+The cooling sensation of post-rain air took on particular meaning in this situated context.
 For someone accustomed to Canadian winters, the idea of cooling being associated with comfort rather than discomfort, with relief rather than challenge, represents a sensory reversal.
-This embodied knowledge—the visceral understanding that cooling can signal respite—becomes metaphorically resonant when thinking about emotional regulation and the need for periods of reduced intensity following sustained activation.
+This what the body knows, the visceral understanding that cooling can signal respite, becomes metaphorically resonant when thinking about emotional regulation and the need for periods of reduced intensity following sustained activation.

 The Pause as Practice

-Pausing—the act of deliberately slowing or temporarily halting activity—represents a practice often devalued within cultures of productivity and constant engagement.
-Sociologist Judy Wajcman (2014) analyses how temporal acceleration characterizes contemporary life, with technologies promising efficiency paradoxically generating experiences of time scarcity and rushed consciousness.
-Against this backdrop, the choice to pause, to sit at the poolside rather than pushing through the work in an enclosed room, constitutes a minor but meaningful resistance to the imperative toward continuous productivity.
+Pausing, the deliberate slowing or temporary halting of activity, represents a practice often devalued within cultures of productivity and constant engagement.
+Sociologist Judy Wajcman (2014) analyzes how temporal acceleration characterizes contemporary life, with technologies promising efficiency paradoxically generating experiences of time scarcity and rushed consciousness.
+Against this backdrop, the choice to pause, to sit at the poolside rather than push through the work in an enclosed room, constitutes a minor but meaningful resistance to the imperative toward continuous productivity.

 Contemplative scholar Pico Iyer (2014) observes that in an age of acceleration, nothing can be more exhilarating than going slow, and in an age of distraction, nothing is so luxurious as paying attention.
 The rain pause created conditions for this luxurious attention, through environmental support for sustained awareness rather than forced focus.
 The threshold space of the cabana invited presence without demanding performance.
 The sensory richness of the setting engaged attention gently, providing sufficient stimulation to prevent mind-wandering into rumination while maintaining sufficient spaciousness to allow creative association.